thingsboard/thingsboard.github.io/docs/pe/user-guide/widgets/map-widgets.md

 action-place-marker:
     0:
         image: /images/user-guide/widgets/maps/action-place-marker-1-pe.png
-        title: 'Find the location on the map where you want to place the EV station, and click on it.'
+        title: 'Click the newly created "Add EV station" button.
+Then, find the location on the map where you want to place the EV station and click on it.'
     1:
         image: /images/user-guide/widgets/maps/action-place-marker-2-pe.png
         title: 'In the "Add entity" dialog that appears, make sure to enter a name for the new entity and select its type — Asset.
 The other fields are optional.
 Then click "Create".'